andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 ## Conclusion:

 This dataset was a random sample of over 618,000 individuals reporting biological, behavioral, and environmental factors as well as their COVID-19 status.
-The medium used to collect the data is operated by a UK - based an open-source platform that's main focus is data analytics and is non-medical in nature.
+The medium used to collect the data is operated by a UK - based an open-source self-reported platform that's main focus is data analytics and is non-medical in nature.
 The questionaire used to collect data has undergone several versions and several features collected during this sample are no longer being tracked.
 A very small rate (.013%) reported testing positive providing a hyper-imbalanced dataset.
 It should be noted that at this time there was a shortage of tests available in the United States as well as time taken to get results was up to two weeks in latency.

 Using data collected over a 15 day span (March 27 - April 10, 2020), a predictive model was developed to identify top factors in contracting COVID-19.